Expanding Access to Funding isn’t Charity. It’s a Good Business Model.

 • 51% of RevUp companies are women-led

-• 35% of RevUp companies have founders of color
+• 35% of RevUp companies led by founders of color

 We can’t end this post without offering a huge thank you to our investors.
-From the earliest days to recent funds, your support has been the gasoline on this fire. 🔥❤️🏆
+From the earliest days to the most recent fund, your support has been the gasoline on this fire.
+Thank you for all you do! 🔥❤️🏆

 View the 2025 RevUp Impact Assessment